kalbfled/beachwood-hoa-public/index.md

 ## Membership meeting

-Our next membership meeting will occur on **9 June 2025**.
-Notice of the meeting was mailed on May 22nd.
+Thank you to everybody who attended our membership meeting on 9 June 2025.
+We will send out an update to the community later in June.
+The next membership meeting will occur in November 2025.

 - [meeting details](membership_meeting.md)